 A Discover Pass is required at the park.
-Click here to find out more.
+Click on the link to the right to find out more.
 There are several free days each year (over night camping is not free).
 Click here to find out about free days in Washington State Parks.

 Summer is obviously glorious at the park but other times of year are also wonderful with misty mornings, waves crashing on the shorelines, quiet rain drops on leaves, and sometimes snow covered tree limbs.
-The park is opened year round for exploration and enjoyment.
+The park is open year-round for your exploration and enjoyment.
 Click here to check the weather before you come!

 Staying at the Park